This Post includes

 Single Room Occupancy Apartments

-once Apartment-Hotels
+once known as Apartment-Hotels

-An advertisement from the magazine called Gay Chicago (1970's?) highlighted the single rooms to rent that had locations
+An advertisement from the magazine called Gay Chicago (1970's?) highlighted the single rooms to rent that had locations across the landscape of our neighborhood.

 These former 'apartment hotels' were most often neglected buildings.
 Landlord owners, in my opinion, would 'milk' from the poor or homeless on a day-to-monthly rate basis.
 Most if not all the mentions in the segment have been converted to market rate accommodations. while a very few are still affordable to the working poor & transient.